Background: The Agenda for Sustainable Development

-Under the 2030 Agenda for Sustainable Development, it will be crucial to accelerate efforts to improve education and governance to realize inclusive development, through which all people participate in and benefit from social and economic development.
-Therefore, proposals under this research theme must address education and governance towards realizing a more fair development.
-Keywords related to the theme: development of the educational system, human/social/economic development, good governance, and peace building.
+Theme A: Education and governance to achieve inclusive development – Under the 2030 Agenda for Sustainable Development, it will be crucial to accelerate efforts to improve education and governance to realize inclusive development, through which all people participate in and benefit from social and economic development.
+GGS address education and governance toward realizing a more fair development.